Giancarlo Stanton Preview, Player Props: Yankees vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Red Sox have a 4.38 team ERA that ranks 18th across all league pitching staffs.
+- The Red Sox's 4.36 team ERA ranks 18th among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 158 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- In his most recent outing on Saturday against the Detroit Tigers, the right-hander went 4 2/3 innings, giving up four earned runs while surrendering nine hits.
+- The righty's most recent appearance was on Sunday against the Detroit Tigers, when he threw 4 2/3 innings, surrendering two earned runs while giving up three hits.

-- The 24-year-old has an ERA of 3.81, with 7.6 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .257 batting average against him.
+- In 23 games this season, the 27-year-old has put up a 3.70 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.